prometheus/prometheus/docs/querying/examples.md

 but viewed in the tabular ("Console") view of the expression browser.

-Using regular expressions, you could select time series only for jobs whose name match a certain pattern, in this case, all jobs that end with `server`.
+Using regular expressions, you could select time series only for jobs whose name match a certain pattern, in this case, all jobs that end with `server`:
-Note that this does a substring match, not a full string match:

     http_requests_total{job=~".*server"}